 So, if you're conscious of going green to reduce fuel consumption, or if you're just wanting to save some green and make fewer stops at the pump, then combine both windows down and air conditioning use.
 If you're smart about when you choose either option, you'll save a little bit of gas and stay cool while doing it, too.

-For more information about fuel efficiency and other related topics, follow the links on the next page.
+For more information about fuel efficiency and other related topics, follow the links below.

 Related HowStuffWorks Articles